likicv/usysml-test-cases/test_cases.md

 * `Case::actors` from the Cases library model
 * `Item::subparts` from the Items library model

-These are outside of the scope of uSysML v0.01 hence not discussion in this test case.
+These are outside of the scope of uSysML v0.01 hence not discussed.
 Furthermore, each of the above base Element is typed by *PartDefinition*, and therefore *PartUsage* is always typed by *PartDefinition*.

 # Test Case 01-004: PartUsage element syntactical forms